-There are a lot of reasons to choose cPanel & WHM as your web hosting control panel.
+There are a lot of reasons to choose cPanel & WHM as your web hosting management solution.
 It’s got tons of features, great support and it lets everyone from Mom n’ Pop to Enterprise customers easily manage their hosting.
 Plus they are always adding new features, such as the WordPress Manager (really cool!).
 However, I’m going to focus on the ease of deploying servers with backups.

 Backups are critical

 We don’t consider a machine production ready without backups fully implemented and tested for restoration. cPanel makes backups incredibly simple.
 Login to WHM, Go to Backups->Backup Configuration->Enable Backups.
 From there, the GUI interface is very straightforward.
 The documentation is well laid out.